Gigabyte Aero 17 Review

 Display

 Whether you need to see fine details, stream 4K media, or use multiple tools simultaneously, the 17.3-inch display will not disappoint you.
 X-Rite Pantone has verified and calibrated the screen.
 A staggering 1.47 Delta E is the average for the Gigabyte.
 The panel displayed 86% of the DCI-P3 space at 108% brightness, 99% of the Adobe RGB space at 152%, and 99% of the sRGB area at 152%.
-Those numbers indicate that the Aero can faithfully reproduce colors within the sRGB and Adobe RGB color spaces.
+Those numbers indicate that the Aero can faithfully reproduce colours within the sRGB and Adobe RGB colour spaces.
 Therefore, you are equally at home in either environment.
 That DCI-P3 value is also suitable for HDR applications.
-The Aero has an off-kilter color temperature of 6117K, which isn’t a major issue.
+The Aero has an off-kilter colour temperature of 6117K, which isn’t a significant issue.

 The dark value of 0.39 nits is respectable, while the brightness level of 541 nits is very high.
-With a contrast ratio of 1387:1, the colors become extremely vivid and striking.
+With a contrast ratio of 1387:1, the colours become incredibly vivid and striking.
 It’s bad the black level isn’t stronger; that would have added another layer of complexity.
 The brightness only varied by a maximum of 7% throughout the panel, which is twice as good as most laptops.

 This screen is fantastic for the office but subpar otherwise.
 The panel is bright enough and follows DisplayHDR 400, but its black level and contrast ratio aren’t excellent enough to give HDR material much of a boost.
-This is true of all HDR-capable laptops at the moment; the Aero just happens to be the best of the bunch.
+This is true of all HDR-capable laptops; the Aero is the best of the bunch.

 Application

-The Gigabyte control center and Microsoft Azure AI are the most notable software installations.
-From tweaking your GPU’s performance to updating your drivers, you can do it all from the comfort of the control center app.
-You can also make changes to or completely disable the RGB lighting here.
+The Gigabyte control centre and Microsoft Azure AI are the most notable software installations.
+From tweaking your GPU’s performance to updating your drivers, you can do it all from the comfort of the control centre app.
+You can also change or turn off the RGB lighting here.

 Performance

-Now, when you hear the words “RTX 3080,” you might have some ideas about what this GPU can do.
-You should throw that idea out the window right now.
-This is not the same desktop RTX 3080 that everyone wants but can’t find anywhere.
-This GPU is different in a lot of ways, and our Jackie Thomas has a great explanation that breaks down the differences between desktop and mobile RTX GPUs.
+When you hear the words “RTX 3080,” you might have some ideas about what this GPU can do.
+It would be best to throw that idea out the window.
+This is not the same desktop RTX 3080 everyone wants but can’t find anywhere.
+This GPU is different in many ways, and our Jackie Thomas has a great explanation that breaks down the differences between desktop and mobile RTX GPUs.